9 am to 4:30 pm Mon - Fri

 - Generally, all liens on foreclosed property are extinguished.
 However, the County can make no guarantees that the prior lien holders will honor the extinguishment.
 IRS liens are usually also extinguished, but they are subject to a 120-day redemption period.
 If prior lien holders attempt to collect on their liens after the property has been foreclosed on, it is entirely up to the new owner to defend against these claims.

 - Prior owners have no rights to the property after foreclosure unless they were a minor or legally incompetent.
 Minors and legal incompetents have the right to redeem anytime within three years from the date of the foreclosure sale.
-They redeem the property by paying the sales price plus interest on the tax amount.
+They may redeem the property by paying the sales price plus interest on the amount of taxes paid through the sale.
 Any improvements made by the new owner would also be reimbursed (RCW 84.64.070).

 - The County Treasurer in conducting and executing a sale of property is not liable for the failure of a device that is not owned, operated and managed by the County which prevents a person from participating in any internet sale.
 For the purpose of this paragraph, “device” includes, but is not limited to, computer hardware, a computer network, a computer software application, and a computer website.
-Full payment is due at the time of the successful bid.
-Acceptable forms of payment are cash, a cashier's check or money order made out to "Clark County Treasurer".
+Payments must be submitted directly to Bid4Assets via wire transfer or cashier's check within two (2) days of the auction's conclusion.
+Wire instructions will be made available to the successful bidder.
 For further information, see the Real Property Auction Process.